Privy Council of Ireland: Supersession

 It was in the Council Chamber on 16 January 1922 that Viscount FitzAlan formally handed over control of the Dublin Castle administration to the Provisional Government of what would on 6 December become the Irish Free State.
-However, no meeting was held to mark the occasion, the Provisional Government had no dealings with the Privy Council of Ireland, and some of its few remaining meetings were in Northern Ireland; for example on 24 November 1922 it met in Galgorm Castle, Ballymena and again at Stormont Castle, Belfast.
+However, no meeting of the Privy Council of Ireland was held to mark the occasion, the Provisional Government had no dealings with the council, and some of its few remaining meetings were in Northern Ireland.
+For example, the honours list for the inauguration of the Northern Parliament gave Council membership to William Robert Young, and he was sworn in on 24 October 1922 in Galgorm Castle, Ballymena before a bare quorum of four other Counsellors; a larger council meeting was held later the same day at Stormont Castle, Belfast.
 The final appointments to the Privy Council were those of Charles Curtis Craig, William Henry Holmes Lyons, and Henry Arthur Wynne on 28 November 1922, on the recommendation of James Craig, the Prime Minister of Northern Ireland.
 The last Order in Council was made on 5 December 1922.
 When the Constitution of the Irish Free State came into force the next day, the UK's Irish Free State (Consequential Provisions) Act 1922 created the Governor and Privy Council of Northern Ireland to perform the functions previously performed there by the Lord Lieutenant and Privy Council of Ireland.
 The first Governor was appointed on 9 December 1922, and on 12 December was sworn in and in turn appointed Craig's cabinet to the Privy Council of Northern Ireland.
 In the Irish Free State, statutory references to "Order in Council, or by the King (or Queen) in Council, or by Proclamation of the King (or Queen) or of the King (or Queen) in Council" were changed to "Order of the Governor-General upon the advice of the Executive Council".